hzeller/gcode-multi-shell-extrude/README.md

 prints [ 0mm, 2.4mm, 4.8mm ].

-In general, to spread over multiple prints, you can use the initial shell value `-i` together with the radius increment `-R` to generate the right offsets.
+In general, to spread over multiple prints, you can use the initial shell value `--start-offset` together with the offset increment `--offset` to generate the right offsets.

 The resulting screws nest together nicely with 1.2mm distance: